Spain and Portugal

 Don’t Miss: a full day dedicated to Gaudi’s works: the modernist mansion Casa Batlló and the still under construction Sagrada Familia church.

-Die hard soccer / football fans will want to see FC Barcelona’s stadium and perhaps grab a match or two.
+Day Trips: Barcelona had some of the most innovative tapas bars that I tried in Spain – don’t miss a good evening out trying various Spanish small plates or try a cooking class.
+Die hard soccer / football fans will want to see FC Barcelona’s stadium and see a match or two.

 Near Barcelona are a couple cities worth visiting.
 Montserrat is a religious pilgrimage site for many Catalans and a breathtaking change of scenery for tourists – the monastery is actually high up in the mountains!